-- 5. Click Choose File and navigate to the appropriate ALEOS software version for your gateway. - 6.
+- 5. (Optional) Click Get ALEOS Logs to download a log file for later evaluation. - 6.
+Click Browse... and navigate to the appropriate ALEOS software version for your gateway. - 7.
 Click Update.

 The screen lets you know that the update was successful and automatically reboots the gateway.